Why is there a Lottery?

 Why do we have to go through (and understand) this complicated lottery process as a man-matching player?

-We want to maximize the ability for MMPs to play in coed leagues, while being as fair as possible.
-This is why we have implemented the lottery system to assign MMP to coed leagues.
+We want to maximize the ability for MMPs to play in mixed leagues, while being as fair as possible.
+This is why we have implemented the lottery system to assign MMP to mixed leagues.

 How do I check my lottery status?